Farama-Foundation/PettingZoo/README.md

 All environments end in something like \_v0.
 When changes are made to environments that might impact learning results, the number is increased by one to prevent potential confusion.

-Environments are by default wrapped in a small number of wrappers that ensure good error messages and behavior with incorrect usage (such as playing illegal moves or stepping before resetting).
-However, the addition of these wrappers may be undesired.
-If you want to create an environment without this, you can do so by using the raw_env constructor contained within each module
+Environments are by default wrapped in a handful of lightweight wrappers that handle error messages and reasonable behaviors with incorrect usage (such as playing illegal moves or stepping before resetting).
+However, these add a very small amount of overhead.
+If you want to create an environment without them, you can do so by using the raw_env constructor contained within each module:

 ```
 env = prospector_v0.raw_env(<environment parameters>)